 The demo can be found in the repository here.
 The process for running the demo is divided into six steps:

-2. You can then run make crossplane, which installs the Crossplane Operator into your Kubernetes cluster.
+, which installs the Crossplane Operator into your Kubernetes cluster. - Next, run

-3. Next, run make provider, which installs the Helm, AWS, and in-cluster providers.
+, which installs the Helm, AWS, and in-cluster providers.
 It also creates ProviderConfigs for each of the providers.
-This allows AWS to authenticate for the various resources it will create, and the Helm and in-cluster provider will utilize the Kubeconfig to authorize the Kubernetes cluster.
+This allows AWS to authenticate for the various resources it will create, and the Helm and in-cluster provider will utilize the Kubeconfig to authorize the Kubernetes cluster. - Run

-4. Run make configuration to install the Crossplane Package.
+to install the Crossplane Package. - Next, run

 Crossplane can be used for powerful abstractions